o-k-coding/ok-scoring/README.md

 yarn nx serve ok-scoring-web
 ```

+deployed on cloudflare manually.
+This is because the root ofthe project relies on the functions dir being there.
+I could either change the root... or move it to the root.
+If I change the root, then I need to change the build command to not use nx? or maybe it would still work.
+Need to experiment.

 ## OK Scoring Rules UI

 This is a remix web application that is used as a web interface for game rules.